notmatthancock/notmatthancock.github.io/_posts/2015-08-02-classification-intro-part-2-numerical-example.markdown

 Accuracy on test data: 0.93
 {% endhighlight %}

+It is very important to test the model on a data set held out from the parameter learning process.
+Although it is fine to monitor the progress of the learning process using the data set used for learning parameters, scores for the model should **not** be reported using this data unless it is made completely explicit.
+It is the scores on data not used to learn parameters that provide insight as to how the model might generalize to unseen data.
+Thus, these scores are more truthful to report.

 Note that I ignored the regularization term.
 It turns out to be not significant for this toy problem (try it yourself).
 However, in problems where $n$ is small, $p$ is large, or both, regularization can help tremendously.

 Finally let's visualize the predictions made over the region and the decision boundary: